 UCLA Health System

 Molly J. Coye, M.D. is Chief Innovation Officer of the UCLA Health System (comprehensive health care organization), a position she has held since September 2010.
 Before assuming her current position, Dr. Coye served as President and Chief Executive Officer of CalRHIO (non-profit California health information exchange organization) and Chief Executive Officer of the Health Technology Center (non-profit education and research organization), which she founded in December 2000.
 She also served as a Senior Advisor to the Public Health Institute until January 2010.
 Previously, Dr. Coye served in both the public and private sectors as Senior Vice President of the West Coast Office of The Lewin Group (consulting) from 1997 to December 2000; Executive Vice President, Strategic Development, of HealthDesk Corporation from 1996 to 1997; Senior Vice President, Clinical Operations, Good Samaritan Health Hospital from 1993 to 1996; Director of the California Department of Health Services from 1991 to 1993; Head of the Division of Public Health, Department of Health Policy and Management, Johns Hopkins School of Hygiene and Public Health from 1990 to 1991; Commissioner of Health of the New Jersey State Department of Health from 1986 to 1989; Special Advisor for Health and the Environment, State of New Jersey Office of the Governor from 1985 to 1986; and National Institute for Occupational Safety and Health Medical Investigative Officer from 1980 to 1985.
-She formerly served as chair of the board of PATH (non-profit organization developing technologies for international health), and serves on the board of directors of Prosetta, Inc. (biotechnology firm developing assays and therapeutics).
-Dr. Coye also serves on the Board of Directors of Aetna Foundation, Inc.
+She serves on the board of directors of Prosetta Biosciences, Inc. (biotechnology firm developing assays and therapeutics).

 Ralph Lauren Corporation

-Roger N. Farah is a Director of Ralph Lauren Corporation (lifestyle products) a position he has held since April 2000.
-Mr. Farah previously served as Executive Vice Chairman having served in that position from November 2013 to May 2014 and served as President and Chief Operating Officer from April 2000 to October 2013.
+Roger N. Farah is a former Executive Vice Chairman of Ralph Lauren Corporation (lifestyle products) having served in that position from November 2013 to May 2014.
+He previously served as President and Chief Operating Officer from April 2000 to October 2013 and Director from April 2000 to August 2014.
 Prior to that, he served as Chairman of the Board of Venator Group, Inc. (now Foot Locker, Inc.) from December 1994 to April 2000, and as its Chief Executive Officer from December 1994 to August 1999.
 Mr. Farah served as President and Chief Operating Officer of R.H.
 Macy & Co., Inc. (retailing) from July 1994 to October 1994.
 From June 1991 to July 1994, he was Chairman and Chief Executive Officer of Federated Merchandising Services (retailing), the central buying and product development arm of Federated Department Stores, Inc. (retailing).
 From 1988 to 1991, Mr. Farah served as Chairman and Chief Executive Officer of Rich's/Goldsmith's Department Stores (retailing) and President of Rich's/Goldsmith's Department Stores from 1987 to 1988.
 He held a number of positions of increasing responsibility at Saks Fifth Avenue, Inc. (retailing) from 1975 to 1987.
-Mr. Farah is a director of The Progressive Corporation (auto insurance).
+Mr. Farah is a director of The Progressive Corporation (auto insurance) and a non-executive director of Metro Bank PLC (an independent U.K. bank).

 President and CEO Barbara Franklin Enterprises